Lifan-Zhao/lifan-zhao.github.io/content/publication/10-1145-3564283/index.md

 publishDate: '2025-05-25T08:14:53.213675Z'
 publication_types:
 - article-journal
-publication: '*ACM Trans.
-Inf.
-Syst.*'
+publication: 'ACM Transactions on Information System (TOIS)'
 doi: 10.1145/3564283
 abstract: Click-through Rate (CTR) prediction on cold users is a challenging task in recommender systems.
 Recent researches have resorted to meta-learning to tackle